Dryerts/Nextlink/README.rst

 - Create a folder for storing Lavalink.jar and related files/folders.
 - Copy and paste the example `application.yml <https://github.com/freyacodes/Lavalink#server-configuration>`_ to ``application.yml`` in the folder we created earlier.
 You can open the yml in Notepad or any simple text editor.
 - Change your password in the ``application.yml`` and store it in a config for your bot.
-- Set local to true in the ``application.yml`` if you wish to use ``wavelink.LocalTrack`` for local machine search options...
+- Set local to true in the ``application.yml`` if you wish to use ``nextlink.LocalTrack`` for local machine search options...
 Otherwise ignore.
 - Save and exit.
 - Install `Java 17(Windows) <https://download.oracle.com/java/17/latest/jdk-17_windows-x64_bin.exe>`_ or **Java 13+** on the machine you are running.
 - Download `Lavalink.jar <https://ci.fredboat.com/viewLog.html?buildId=lastSuccessful&buildTypeId=Lavalink_Build&tab=artifacts&guest=1>`_ and place it in the folder created earlier.